India Road Maps

 - Bypass and other national highways (945 km) 4-lane.

-NHAI or The National Highways Authority of India is the principal authority which has the responsibility for the expansion, upkeep and handling of National Highways assigned to it.
+The National Highways Authority of India (NHAI) is the principal authority which has the responsibility for the expansion, upkeep and handling of National Highways assigned to it.
 Till 2008, the National Highways Authority of India commenced the expansion operations under the National Highways Development Project (NHDP) in stages.
-Other than the completion of NHDP, the agency also has the responsibility for executing other plans on National Highways, mostly road connectivity to important harbors in India.
+Other than the completion of NHDP, the agency also has the responsibility for executing other plans on National Highways, mostly road connectivity to important harbours in India.

 |Intermediate lane/ Single Lane||18,350||23%|